JinseongP/DPSAT/README.md

 ## 5. Reference

-- The backbone trainer architecture of this code is based on [adversarial-defenses-pytorch](https://github.com/Harry24k/adversarial-defenses-pytorch) by the co-author, Hoki Kim.
-For better usage of the trainer, please refer to adversarial-defenses-pytorch.
+- **The backbone trainer architecture of this code is based on [adversarial-defenses-pytorch](https://github.com/Harry24k/adversarial-defenses-pytorch) by the co-author, Hoki Kim.
+For better usage of the trainer, please refer to adversarial-defenses-pytorch (will be updated soon!)**

 - Furthermore, we use [Opacus](https://github.com/pytorch/opacus) version 1.2.0 to ensure differentially private training.
 - For model architectures, refer to [DPNAS](https://github.com/TheSunWillRise/DPNAS) and [Handcrafted-DP](https://github.com/ftramer/Handcrafted-DP).